Drive-thru voting

-Drive-thru voting describes the method of voting in an election whereby completed ballot papers submitted by placing them in a drop-box.
+Drive-thru voting describes the method of voting in an election whereby completed ballot papers are submitted by placing them in a drop-box accessible from an automobile.
 Drive-thru voting is an alternative to having voters go in person to a polling station, vote electronically via an electronic voting system, and postal voting.
-This form of voting was recently prohibited in texas's new voting bill.

-The drive-thru method is supported for its convenience compared to traditional voting methods.
-It can also be used to offer expanded hours for voting as a box can be made available 24 hours a day.
+Use

 This method of voting is not heavily utilized yet but has been available in El Dorado County, California, for the 2008 election year where more than 500 voters used the drop boxes, and in Calgary, Alberta, for the 2017 election.

 On Wednesday, March 26, 2020, the Town of Vernon, CT held a historic drive-thru vote and town meeting.
-This meeting was to approve a transfer of $2,986,198.00 from the town’s general fund to the capital non-recurring account to pay down debt related to purchases made via internal lease financing.
+This meeting was to approve a transfer of $2,986,198.00 from the town's general fund to the capital non-recurring account to pay down debt related to purchases made via internal lease financing.

 The vote was the vision of Vernon Mayor and State Senator Daniel Champagne, who designed the vote together with Town Administrator Michael J. Purcaro, town staff and local elected officials.
-Mayor Champagne told local media the vote was “all about preserving democracy. “ Mayor Champagne told NBC Connecticut, “We figured out a way to do it safely.
-We get people to vote and we should just keep going, keep government moving.”
+Mayor Champagne told local media the vote was "all about preserving democracy."
+Mayor Champagne told NBC Connecticut, "We figured out a way to do it safely.
+We get people to vote and we should just keep going, keep government moving."

 Voters cast their votes using hand signals through their windshields to follow public health guidance and social distancing recommendations during the COVID-19 pandemic.
-A total of 55 votes were cast on March 26, 2020 and the question based with 54 in favor and 1 opposed.
+A total of 55 votes were cast on March 26, 2020, and the question based with 54 in favor and 1 opposed.